andrtell/basic-vm/README.md

 - The Podman equivalent of a Docker daemon will be installed and started.
 - All network traffic will be blocked except for port 22 (SSH).

-## Create a VM
+## Create a machine

-Create a new VM with your favourite cloud provider running `Ubuntu 22.04 LTS`.
+Create a new VM with your favourite cloud provider running a fresh install of `Ubuntu 22.04 LTS`.

-This repo (and README) assumes you have `root` access to the remote machine.
+This repo expects you to have `root` access via SSH.

-Some cloud providers provide a user with `sudo` rights instead of a `root` user.

 This README assumes the filename `~/.ssh/id_ed25519-root` for the `root` private-key file.